glsorre/tatami/readme.md

 #Tatami CSS
-Tatami is a beautiful, fully responsive, style agnostic CSS boilerplate written in LESS.
+Tatami is a lightweight, beautiful, fully responsive, style agnostic CSS boilerplate written in LESS.

 It is based on other similar projects as [Preboot v2](getpreboot.com), [Boostrap](twitter.github.io/bootstrap/‎), [Skeleton](getskeleton.com) and [Gridism](http://cobyism.com/).